astrohart/MFR/MFR.Managers.History/README.md

 ##### Summary

-Clears all the history objects in a configuration object.
+Clears all the history objects in a config object.

 ##### Returns